Seinfeld season 7

-Season seven of Seinfeld, an American comedy television series created by Jerry Seinfeld and Larry David, began airing on September 21, 1995, and concluded on May 16, 1996, on NBC.
-It is the final season before Larry David left.
+The seventh season of Seinfeld, an American comedy television series created by Jerry Seinfeld and Larry David, began airing on September 21, 1995, and concluded on May 16, 1996, on NBC.
+It is the final season to involve Larry David, and the final season, save for "The Finale", to feature Seinfeld's stand-up routines.

 Production

-Seinfeld was produced by Castle Rock Entertainment and distributed by Columbia Pictures Television and Columbia TriStar Television (now Sony Pictures Television) and was aired of NBC in the US.
+Seinfeld was produced by Castle Rock Entertainment and aired on NBC in the United States.
 The executive producers were Larry David, George Shapiro, and Howard West with Tom Gammill and Max Pross as supervising producers.
 Bruce Kirschbaum was the executive consultant.
 This season was directed by Andy Ackerman.

 The series was set predominantly in an apartment block on New York City's Upper West Side.
 The seventh season was shot and mostly filmed in CBS Studio Center in Studio City, California.
 The show features Jerry Seinfeld as himself, and a host of Jerry's friends and acquaintances, which include George Costanza, Elaine Benes, and Cosmo Kramer, portrayed by Jason Alexander, Julia Louis-Dreyfus and Michael Richards, respectively.